 20. Go roller skating – Find out if there is a center near you where kids can skate free.

-21. Hold a Raingutter Regatta – Instead of making boats from the kits, make it a recycled regatta where the boys construct their boats out of recycled items.
+21. Hold a Raingutter Regatta – Instead of making boats from the kits, make it a recycled regatta where the Scouts construct their boats out of recycled items.

 22. Have an old-fashioned field day – Be sure that you include 3 legged races, sack races, a tug of war, a hula hoop competition and water balloon tosses.